 Sometimes you refinance with the same lender.
 In this case, you’re changing the terms of your original loan based on new financial factors, such as a better credit score on your part or lower overall mortgage interest rates.
 Sometimes, you may take out a new loan to pay off the old loan, getting better loan terms in the process.

 As an aside, a loan consolidation is a bit different.
-With consolidation, you are usually consolidating multiple loans into a single loan.
+With consolidation, you turning multiple loans into a single loan.
 This process is a form of refinancing, but involves trading multiple debts for one.
 Sometimes consolidation can save money by lowering your interest rates, but it may actually cost you more money by lengthening your repayment period.
 It all depends on the terms of the loan.

 When Should You Consider Refinancing?

 Usually the goal of refinancing is to save money, especially on interest paid over time and on monthly payments.
 But you could also choose to refinance to change your loan terms or to remove a cosigner from your loan.

 For instance, you might refinance your mortgage from a 15- to a 30-year loan.
 A longer term gives you lower (often much lower) monthly payments, which are great if you’re in a financial pinch.
 Even if you’re paying your 15-year mortgage with ease, you might want to take a longer term and invest the extra money each month, hoping to come out ahead financially in the long run.

 On the flip side, you might choose to refinance your 30-year mortgage to a 15-year mortgage.
-If you want to be debt free faster, this is a way to make it happen without making extra mortgage payments.
+If you want to be debt-free faster, this is a way to make it happen without making extra mortgage payments.
 Plus, 15-year mortgage rates tend to be much lower than rates on 30-year mortgages.
-With the lower rate and shorter term combined, you may save tens of thousands of dollars on interest over the life of your loan, and you’ll pay down principal faster.
+With the lower rate and shorter term combined, you may save tens of thousands of dollars on interest over the life of your loan, and you’ll pay down the principal much more quickly.

-If you owe less on your home than it’s worth, you might want to do a cash out refinance, in which you remortgage it and take the difference in cash.
+If you owe less on your home than it’s worth, you might want to do a cash-out refinance, in which you remortgage it and take the difference in cash.
 You can use a cash-out refinance to borrow money for your child’s education or to renovate your home, for example.
 When mortgage interest rates are particularly low, a cash-out refinance can be a much cheaper loan option than a personal loan or traditional student loan.

 One more option is to switch from a variable-rate mortgage to a fixed-rate mortgage.
 A set interest rate and predictable payments can make it much easier to plan your personal finances.

 As I said earlier, you can refinance any debt with the proper steps.
-Here are some of the ways that you can refinance various types of debt:
+Let’s look at some of the ways that you can refinance various types of debt.

 We talk elsewhere about how to refinance a home in which you don’t have a lot of equity.
-One option is to refinance through the Home Affordable Refinance Program, and another is to take out two loans, one for the negative equity in your home, and another for a regular mortgage at a lower rate.
+One option is to refinance through the Home Affordable Refinance Program, a government program that can help you get better mortgage terms even if you’re underwater on your home or don’t have much equity.